jlangch/venice/doc/readme/dev-tools.md

 ## Atom Editor

 The [Atom](https://atom.io/) editor is highly configurable.
-Clojure is a pretty good f it for Venice, the Clojure syntax highlighting can be used for editing Venice files.
+With Clojure being a pretty good fit for Venice, the Clojure syntax highlighting can be used for editing Venice files.

 To map the Venice filetype to the Clojure language, use the file-types option in your config.json (via the Atom -> Config... menu).
 Specify a pattern to match for the key